Sponsorship and Co-sponsorship by NPSS

-The NPSS Technically Co-Sponsors several conferences in allied technical areas.
-If you are interested having your conference in Technical Co-Sponsorship with NPSS, we encourage you to review the information.
+The NPSS Sponsors, Co-sponsors, and Technically Co-Sponsors several conferences in allied technical areas.
+If you are interested having your conference in Co-Sponsorship with NPSS, we encourage you to review this information.

 “Technical Co-Sponsorship” means that the IEEE NPSS, usually through one of its Technical Committees, is significantly involved with the development of the technical program.
-The IEEE NPSS assumes no financial responsibility for the conference, but provides the $1000 fee to the IEEE for the technical co-sponsorship.
-The conference is charged $15/paper if a conference record is published in Xplore.
+The IEEE NPSS assumes no financial responsibility for the conference.
+The coverage of the $1450 fee to the IEEE for the technical co-sponsorship can be requested to be covered by IEEE NPSS via the Technical Committee chair.
+A motion has to be brought to AdCom and needs to pass.
+The conference is charged $22/paper if a conference record is published in Xplore.
 The conference is expected to provide a space for an IEEE member booth and waive registration for those supporting it.

 What are the Benefits of Technical Co-Sponsorship?